jstoppa/jstoppa.com/content/posts/exploring_the_GPT_Vision_api/post.md

 ## The Basic - How to use it?

-The API is used in a similar way as the normal completion API and I recommend using Python to interact with it as it's the best language well supported by the Open AI documentation.
-If you are new and using Windows, you can see my article [Getting started with OpenAI in Python](http://localhost:1313/posts/getting_started_with_openai_in_python/post/) where are explained all the details on how to setup Python and interact with Open AI
+The API is used in a way similar to the standard completion API, and I recommend using Python for integration with the API as it's the best-supported language in Open AI's documentation.
+If you are new to this and using Windows, you might find my article [Getting started with OpenAI in Python](http://localhost:1313/posts/getting_started_with_openai_in_python/post/) helpful where I explain all the details on how to set up Python and interact with OpenAI.